Oregano: Cultivars

 Cultivars traded as Italian, Sicilian, etc. are usually hardy sweet marjoram (O. × majoricum), a hybrid between the southern Adriatic O. v. subsp. hirtum and sweet marjoram (O. majorana).
-They have a reputation for sweet and spicy tones, with little bitterness, and are prized for their flavor and compatibility with various recipes and sauces.
+They have a reputation for sweet and spicy tones, with little bitterness, and are prized for their flavour and compatibility with various recipes and sauces.

 Cultivation

 Oregano is planted in early spring, the plants being spaced 12 in apart in fairly dry soil, with full sun.
 It will grow in a pH range between 6.0 (mildly acidic) and 9.0 (strongly alkaline), with a preferred range between 6.0 and 8.0.
 It prefers a hot, relatively dry climate, but does well in other environments.